k0staa/k0staa.github.io/_posts/2018-01-27-reporting-services-rest-url-client.markdown

 ---
-title:  "Microsoft Reporting Services URL Rest Template Client using Spring Boot 1.5 with NTLM authentication. "
+title:  "Microsoft Reporting Services URL client using Spring Boot 1.5 RestRemplate with NTLM authentication."
-excerpt: "How to download report drom Microsoft Reporting Services using URL."
+excerpt: "How to download report from Microsoft Reporting Services using URL request.
+Configuring Spring RestTemplate with NTLM authentication."
 header:
   overlay_image: /assets/images/post_teaser.jpeg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background